Creative Writing Prizes 2020

-The Creative Writing Program awards the following prizes annually to University of Pennsylvania students.
-Students may submit ONE entry per category, but may enter in multiple categories.
+The Creative Writing Program awards the following prizes annually to University of Pennsylvania students in fiction, poetry, nonfiction, and dramatic writing.
+Students may submit no more than ONE entry per category, but may enter in multiple categories.
 Contest winners are selected by judges who have no affiliation with the university.
 See below for a complete list of prizes and details on how to enter.
-All submissions must be received by Friday, March 3, at 5:00pm.
+All submissions must be received by Thursday, March 5, 2020, at 5:00pm.

 The William Carlos Williams Prize

 Awarded to the best original poetry by a graduate student.

 The College Alumni Society Poetry Prize ($500 first prize)

 Awarded to the best original poetry by an undergraduate.

 Submit up to 5 pages total of one or more poems.